slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"90% of the politicians give the other 10% a bad reputation."
 -- Henry Kissinger [1923]*

 Politicians hate risk.
-Decisions are made on the lowest risk of offending people — especially their voters.
+Decisions are made on the lowest risk of offending people, especially their voters.

-Hints:

-- Politicians don’t get educated, they get bought.
-- The opposite of corruption is patriotism.
+The opposite of corruption is patriotism.
 To reduce corruption, diminish people involved in analog processes.
-- Taxes are a membership fee that most of us are voluntarily overpaying.
-- Inequality is a problem.
-Equality is not the solution.
-That’s the dilemma.
-- Changes from within are more sustainable than revolutions.
-We don’t need great individuals; we need institutions that work.
+Politicians don’t get educated, they get bought.
+We don’t need great individuals, we need institutions that work.
-- Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
-- The moment you cross a second border, you are an economic migrant, not a refugee.
-- Multicultural is by absurdum the true monocultural.

 > *"The price of apathy towards public affairs is to be ruled by evil men." (...)
 "One of the penalties of refusing to participate in politics is that you end up being governed by your inferiors."